 After the Building Permit is issued, the building surveyor will carry out a series of inspections at different stages throughout the project to ensure that the building work meets minimum standards.

 Fees for building permits are required as part of the application process under the Building Act.
 These fees are required to be paid at the time of lodgement of the application.
-Please contact Councils Building Department for advice on your projects building fees.
+Please contact Council's building department for advice on your project's building fees.

-Apply Online for a Building Permit
+Once you have the required information, you can Apply Online for a Building Permit